 Hear Elvis's version on: Amazing Grace (CD 2)

-The version by the Heavenly Gospel Singers, recorded on 4 August 1937 for Bluebird, was called "Rock My Soul."
+The original version by the Heavenly Gospel Singers, recorded on 4 August 1937 and released on Bluebird 7177, was called "Rock My Soul."
 The Trumpeteers released a version called "Bosom Of Abraham" (Score 5031) in 1949.
 The Jordanaires released a version in 1954 (Decca 29188).

 Bossa Nova Baby recorded by Elvis on Tuesday, 22 January 1963; Studio